A property means a characteristic of a certain object, and the objects that can have different sub-properties in Hackle are users and events.

-- A property consists of property name (Key) and property value (Value).
+- A property consists of a property name (Key) and property value (Value).

 - A property key is an abstraction of individual characteristics.